alaska speech-language hearing association |

 Winner of the Helen Beirne Scholarship is:

-AKSHA is proud to present this year’s Helen Dittman Beirne Scholarship to Linda Green.
-Congratulations, Linda!
+AKSHA is proud to present this year’s Helen Dittman Beirne Scholarship to Kristina Dick.
+Congratulations, Kristina!